 Marketers have started to recognize the potential of content for building brand awareness and a loyal audience.
 They invest more in creating original blogs, videos, and podcasts, with 38% of them creating fresh content at least once a week.
 This number is poised to rise in 2019.

-As seen in the search engine optimization statistics for 2017, Linkedin topped the list of the most effective social media platform to deliver content and engage the audience.
+As seen in the search engine optimization statistics, Linkedin tops the list of the most effective social media platforms to deliver content and engage the audience.
 Twitter took second place at 66%, followed by YouTube at 64%, and Facebook at 41%.

 The remaining 75% utilize the services of copywriting agencies to deliver the level of consistency and uniqueness in a brand voice that will differentiate them from the pack.
 Furthermore, 45% of the content is created on an ad-hoc basis.

 The B2B Content Marketing Report shows that blogging (65%) is the most used content format.
-Social media (64%) and case studies (64%) are also among the top content marketing tactics.
+Social media (64%) and case studies (64%) are also among the top tactics offered by content marketing specialists.
 These three formats are proven to drive the most traffic and can help you build brand identity.

 Spending on content creation has drastically increased over the past few years.
 A recent poll has shown that 56% of respondents are likely to spend more on content creation.
 37% of the companies polled said they plan to increase their spending on content marketing staff, followed by 36% of companies who plan to boost the spending on paid content creation.